Frequently Asked Questions

 The Northern campus is relatively remote and removed from busy sections of Middletown.
-Our staff who act as safety officers are on duty 24 hours a day, seven days a week.
-Visitors are prohibited from entering school buildings without official authorization and every dormitory is locked at night from the inside.
+Visitors are prohibited from entering school buildings without official authorization.
 Students are equipped with students IDs and passcodes to ensure their safety.

 How do students do laundry?